greatMonster11/cautious-fishstick/README.md

 - Do have the demo video of the working delivered submission included.
 - Imagine you're given 1 CPU and 1GB RAM server to run the BE, how can you scale your scraper to handle ~5000 URL at the same time

-Please upload your code to GitHub and the video to Loom/Google Drive/YouTube...
-Then share access with us.

 # cautious-fishstick